JMSDOnline/vstacklet/docs/setup/vstacklet-server-stack.sh.md

 ### vstacklet::rollback()

-This function is called when a rollback is required. [see function](https://github.com/JMSDOnline/vstacklet/blob/main/setup/vstacklet-server-stack.sh#L3656-L3949)
+This function is called when a rollback is required. [see function](https://github.com/JMSDOnline/vstacklet/blob/main/setup/vstacklet-server-stack.sh#L3672-L3964)

+notes:
+- it will remove the temporary files and directories created during the installation process.
+- it will remove the vStacklet log file.
+- it will remove any dependencies installed during the installation process.
+ (only dependencies installed by vStacklet will be removed)
+- it will remove any services installed during the installation process.
+ (only services installed by vStacklet will be removed)
+- it will remove any configuration files created during the installation process.
+ (only configuration files created by vStacklet will be removed)
+- it will remove any directories created during the installation process.
+ (only directories created by vStacklet will be removed)

 *function has no options*